 With just a scroll of the timeline, people are creating and producing amazing things and it can feel like the world is moving on and leaving you behind.

 Want a creative career* in Marketing, Journalism, Music or Technology but you don’t know where to start?
 You’ve come to the right place!
-When I first decided I wanted to be a creative, I did not know where to start!
+(Updated 21st May 2020) When I first decided I wanted to be a creative, I did not know where to start!
 There weren’t many people doing what I was doing.
-It wasn’t like today where Twitter […]
+It wasn’t […]

 I enjoy working.
 I like starting a project with the vision of what it could become in the future.
 I like feeling fulfilled doing media projects, whether that’s blogging, filming, YouTube or photography.
 That is where I ‘find’ myself.